TypeRocket/docs/v5/middleware.md

 ---

+## Http Middleware

 Middleware allows you to take action before or after the `Response` is sent.

-TypeRocket middleware works in a similar way to [Laravel middleware](http://laravel.com/docs/master/middleware).
+TypeRocket middleware works like [Laravel middleware](http://laravel.com/docs/master/middleware).

 ## Locating middleware